rgwch/webelexis/webelexis-base/readme.md

 * npm start - rebuild all and start the server ($VERTX_HOME must be set correctly)
 * npm run build:module - create and install ch.webelexis~base-module~x.y.z as a vert.x module in the system ($VERTX_HOME and $VERTX_MODS must be set correctly)
 * npm run build:jar - create a self-contained jar (needs no vertx installation to run)
+* npm run build:zip - create a fat jar as before, and create a zipped module (can be run with `vertx runzip <name>`